Michaelangel007/prime_benchmark/README.md

 # History:

+This prime benchmarking all started when my friend [imwasEnabled](https://github.com/imwasEnabled) was reading about Charles Babbage describing applications for using machines to print mathematical tables.

+In his words:

-This prime benchmarking all started when I (wasEnabled) was reading about Charles Babbage describing applications for using machines to print mathematical tables... and one of the speculations that Babbage made for his machines was the creation of a printed table of prime numbers *up to 10 million*.
+> One of the speculations that Babbage made for his machines was the creation of a printed table of prime numbers *up to 10 million*.
 After reading that I wondered what it would take to create my own table of the prime numbers up to 10 million using a modern computer.
 So I started with a quick review of the algorithm to